TomasBoda/abm-sheets-web/docs/tech-docs.md

 );
 ```

-Each log has its unique `id` as well as `user_id` which is the `id` of the user who is logged in and produces the log.
-Furthermore, the front-end generates a unique `session_id` query parameter in the URL which is used for differentiating between sessions, or when a user is not authenticated.
-Finally, each log has a specific `type` (e.g. `cell-click`) and `value` (e.g. cell ID - `B12`).
+Each log has a unique `id`.
+The `user_id` column holds the `id` of the authenticated user who is the creator of this project.
+The `session_id` column represents a randomly generated `UUID` by the user's browser to identify individual user sessions.
+Each log has a specific `type` (e.g. `cell-click`) and `value` (additional data for the event, e.g. cell ID).

 ## 8. Installation & Deployment Guide

 ### 8.1 Deployed Version

 A running instance of ABM Sheets is deployed on [this link](https://abm-sheets-web.vercel.app).
-It contains the most up-to-date changes of the `main` branch on [GitHub](https://github.com/TomasBoda/abm-sheets-web).
+It contains the most up-to-date changes of ABM Sheets `main` branch on [GitHub](https://github.com/TomasBoda/abm-sheets-web).

 ### 8.2 Running Locally